MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- A Review of Sparse Expert Models in Deep Learning. [[paper]](https://arxiv.org/abs/2209.01667)
+  - William Fedus, Jeff Dean, Barret Zoph.
+  - Key Word: Mixture-of-Experts.
+  - <details><summary>Digest</summary> Sparse expert models are a thirty-year old concept re-emerging as a popular architecture in deep learning.
+This class of architecture encompasses Mixture-of-Experts, Switch Transformers, Routing Networks, BASE layers, and others, all with the unifying idea that each example is acted on by a subset of the parameters.
+By doing so, the degree of sparsity decouples the parameter count from the compute per example allowing for extremely large, but efficient models.
+The resulting models have demonstrated significant improvements across diverse domains such as natural language processing, computer vision, and speech recognition.
+We review the concept of sparse expert models, provide a basic description of the common algorithms, contextualize the advances in the deep learning era, and conclude by highlighting areas for future work.

 - A Data-Based Perspective on Transfer Learning. [[paper]](https://arxiv.org/abs/2207.05739) [[code]](https://github.com/MadryLab/data-transfer)
   - Saachi Jain, Hadi Salman, Alaa Khaddaj, Eric Wong, Sung Min Park, Aleksander Madry.
   - Key Word: Transfer Learning; Influence Function; Data Leakage.